 Generally, Aspergillus species are reported to present some resistance to the toxic effect of Chit-based polymers, attributed to two possible properties: i) the previous natural existence of glucosamines and chitosan as structural components in cell walls of some Aspergillus strains, which prevents and reduces the severity of wall damages (Bartnicki-Garcia, 1968), and ii) a defense response by producing chitosanase enzymes that degrade the Chit and reduce the intensity of activity over time (Cheng and Li, 2000).
 Besides the Aspergillus family, several other fungi may induce the production of chitosan which enhances the tolerance and intensifies the degenerative effect on Chit-based polymers.

 Very little data has been published for Chit and its derivatives against Penicillium sp.
-Liu et al. (2007) suggested that Chit concentrations were superior to 1.0 gL-1 for attaining an effective inhibition of spore’s germination, whilst Wang et al. (2014) indicate a MIC of 5.0 gL-1 for a complete interruption of Penicillium sp. growth.
+Liu et al. (2007) suggested that Chit concentrations were superior to 1.0 gl-1 for attaining an effective inhibition of spore’s germination, whilst Wang et al. (2014) indicate a MIC of 5.0 gl-1 for a complete interruption of Penicillium sp. growth.
 No previous data could be found in the literature for TMC activities on Penicillium sp.

-In the present study, the MIC values against Penicillium sp. were the same as those measured against A. flavus (> 2.0 gL-1) for both tested materials (Chit and TMC).
-It is noteworthy that for Penicillium, in the medium amended with TMC, the analysis by UV spectroscopy showed a significant reduction in fungus colonies (though without a complete inhibition) for concentrations between 0.2 and 0.6 gL-1, with a maximum activity at a concentration of 0.4 gL-1 (Figure 1).
+In the present study, the MIC values against Penicillium sp. were the same as those measured against A. flavus (> 2.0 gl-1) for both tested materials (Chit and TMC).
+It is noteworthy that for Penicillium, in the medium amended with TMC, the analysis by UV spectroscopy showed a significant reduction in fungus colonies (though without a complete inhibition) for concentrations between 0.2 and 0.6 gl-1, with a maximum activity at a concentration of 0.4 gl-1 (Figure 1).

 This can be interpreted as the fungistatic activity of TMC when dispersed in low concentrations.
 The activity of Chit-based polymers against fungi is relatively well reported where microscopic observations provide evidence of damage in the hyphal structure (Cota-Arriola et al., 2011).
 The exact mechanism behind this activity, however, remains uncertain, although it is generally accepted that charges present in Chit amino groups and in the N-quaternized moieties in the TMC backbone play an important role in the electrostatic interaction between positively charged polymers and oppositely charged functionalities presents in the cell walls of fungi (Goy et al., 2009).